timothy-r/Perms/README.md

 Missing functionality
 ---------------------

-Since the store treats the subject and object identifiers as opaque strings we can't obtain all the objects of type article which user:1 has read permission on.
-Clients will need to retrieve all objects that user:1 has read perm on and then filter out ones that are not articles.
-If all article identifiers contain the string 'article' then we could add a filter interface to do this in the server not the client.
+Since the store treats the subject and object identifiers as opaque strings we can't obtain all the objects of type article which a subject has read permission on.
+Clients will need to retrieve all objects that a subject has the read perm on and then filter out ones that are not articles, since only the clients know what the identifers represent.
+If, for example, all article identifiers contain the string 'article' then we could add a filter interface to do this on the server not the client.

 `curl -X GET http://perm-store.net/subject/user:1/view?object=article`